molly/blog/_posts/2022-12-14-senate-banking-committee-ftx-hearing.md

 title: "Livetweets of the December 14, 2022 Senate Banking Committee hearing on FTX"
 author: Molly White
 publication-date: 2022-12-14
-custom_excerpt: "My livetweets of the The December 14, 2022 Senate Banking XCommittee hearing on FTX"
 ---

 <div class="note">